Summary

 Citizen 13660: Topaz

-September brought the relocation to Topaz on a two-day train trip to Utah.
-This was the more permanent location – though, of course, it was unknown how permanent it might be, and the camp was still in the midst of construction.
-They saw some familiar faces from Tanforan who helped Okubo and her brother find their living space.
-Getting there was unpleasant as the wind and sand and dust blew into their faces.
+September brought the relocation to Topaz in Utah on a two-day train trip.
+This was the more permanent location—though it was unknown how permanent it might be, and the camp was still in the midst of construction.
+They saw some familiar faces from Tanforan, who helped Okubo and her brother find their living space.
+Getting there was unpleasant as the wind, sand, and dust blew into their faces.

 Miné Okubo, Miné and Benji are escorted to their barrack, Central UtahRelocation Project, Topza, Utah, 1942, Japanese American National Museum, Los Angeles, CA, USA.